sheffield-bioinformatics-core/sheffield-bioinformatics-core.github.io/_people/lewis.md

 role: Bioinformatics Core Associate
 summary: Lewis joined the Bioinformatics Core as Cancer Bioinformatican in June 2022 to support Bladder Cancer Projects.
 He joined Sheffield Hallam University as a senior lecturer in Data Science Analytics, but retains an honorary contract with The University of Sheffield
 ---

+Lewis is now a [Senior Lecturer at Sheffield Hallam University](https://www.sheffieldcancerbioinformatics.com/pi/)

 <p style="text-align:center;">
   <img src="/assets/images/people/Lewis.jpg" width="425">